-We are among the first trust’s in England to introduce a new Patient Safety Incident Response Plan (PSIRP) which sets out how we will learn from patient safety incidents.
+As early adopters of the Patient Safety Incident Response Framework (PSIRF), we are pleased to share our Patient Safety Incident Response Plan (PSIRP) which sets out how we will learn from patient safety incidents.
 This will help us to continually improve the quality and safety of the care we provide, as well as the experience which patients, families and carers have when using our services.

-Patient Safety Incident Response Plans are being launched as part of a national initiative designed to further improve safety, which ESNEFT is helping to test before it is rolled out across the rest of the NHS in autumn 2021.
+Patient Safety Incident Response Plans were launched in 2021 as part of a national initiative designed to further improve safety.
 As part of the project, national guidance – called the ‘Patient Safety Incident Response Framework’ – is being introduced which outlines how providers such as ESNEFT should respond to patient safety incidents, and how and when an investigation should be carried out.

 The national framework defines a number of national priorities which we must investigate locally through an in-depth investigation, called a patient safety incident investigation.
 This focuses on addressing causal factors and uses improvement science to prevent or continuously and measurably reduce repeat patient safety risks and incidents.
 Examples of these are:

 - those which meet the criteria set in the never events list 2018

 - those which meet learning from deaths criteria